turingschool-examples/futbol/README.md

 A 2-3 sentence summary describing your approach to the code design.

-- First step, create StatTracker class and spec StatTracker file to write and test methods - 1 this is to identify patterns that we can then reference when refactoring and creating classes with a single purpose.
+- First step, create StatTracker class and spec StatTracker file to write and test methods
+  1. This is to identify patterns that we can then reference when refactoring and creating classes with a single purpose.
 - Using information gained from StatTracker, we can design classes each with a single repsonsibility.
 - Having all the methods written out beforehand will give us a better idea of what data needs to be available to which class
 - While refactoring, look for opportunities to institute Modules and class inheritance